All the Sun Princess Dining Options – So Many Choices, So Little Time

 Gelato – Deck 5

 I love gelato and always try a flavor or two on each cruise.
-Note that my gelato order was an extra charge and was not included in any of the Princess fare packages, though the specialty desserts were included in some of the fare packages.
+Note that my gelato order was an extra charge with the Standard package, but was included with the Princess Plus and Premier packages.

 The Gelateria on the Sun Princess